 A post-award evaluation will be conducted by the Department Chair or Program Director and the Dean during the fifth year of the cycle.
-If performance problems are observed, the Department Chair or Program Director may notify the Dean of these problems, and corrective action may be prescribed.
+If significant problems are observed during the two-year intervals, the Department Chair or Program Director may notify the Dean of these problems, and corrective action may be prescribed.
 If significant cause is determined at the time of a post-award evaluation or before, the faculty member may be returned to annual contract status or dismissed according to the procedures outlined below.